Trust the Top Google Reviewed Criminal Defense & Personal Injury Law Firm in Clearwater.

 Murder cases are highly complex.
 An attorney who agrees to represent an individual who has been charged with murder must have the skills, experience, and resources available to defend this type of case.
-The Manslaughter and Murder Attorneys at the Law Offices of Powers Sellers & Finkelstein, PLC have represented individuals charged with varying degrees of murder and manslaughter.
+The Manslaughter and Murder Defense Attorneys at the Law Offices of Powers Sellers & Finkelstein, PLC have represented individuals charged with varying degrees of murder and manslaughter.
 They have worked with investigators, doctors and forensic experts including DNA experts and Crime Scene Reconstructionists, just to name a few.

-Once you retain our firm, the defense of your case begins immediately.
+.
 Witnesses will be interviewed; motions will be filed and evidence that may have not otherwise been preserved will be analyzed and protected.
 Our office will request documents, police reports, pictures, witness lists and all other evidence the prosecuting agency has in its possession that is relevant to the case.
 While obtaining this documentation, our attorneys will be conducting a defensive investigation.
 It is important to remember that law enforcement officers do not always get it right and they do not always speak to every potential witness.
 They can miss key pieces of evidence that may prove to be beneficial for a defendant.
 Law enforcement officers do not work for defendants; we do.
 Therefore, it is so important to hire a knowledgeable and highly skilled attorney who has experience defending homicide cases.

 - Self-defense (justifiable homicide)